Unleash Hidden Treasures in the Technosphere

 Today, cities' municipal solid waste (MSW) is predominantly incinerated to recover energy and save landfill space, generating a vast quantity of incineration bottom ash (IBA) that can be mined for materials.
 However, IBA also contains harmful pollutants that need to be treated before utilization.

 ZA's proprietary WCI process is a cutting-edge IBA upgrading technology.
-It recovers valuable metals and removes pollutants from IBA, and transforms IBA into various construction materials for road, concrete, and land reclamation use.
+It recovers valuable metals, removes pollutants from IBA, and transforms IBA into various construction materials for road, concrete, and land reclamation use.
 This will greatly prolong landfill lifespan and reduce reliance on virgin materials.

 Non-incinerable wastes (NIW), including ash, slag, sludge, and catalysts, are byproducts of various anthropogenic activities.
 They are often landfilled or stockpiled, taking up enormous space.
 These solid wastes are reservoirs of mineral resources.